turbot/pipes-docs/docs/workspaces/activity.md

 ## Processes

 Many Turbot Pipes APIs perform tasks asynchronously.
-These tasks include Steampipe and Powerpipe scheduled snapshots, Flowpipe trigger and pipeline executions, one-time requests (install a mod into a workspace), and recurring system tasks (update the workspace container image and plugins every week).
-Steampipe **Processes** provide visibility into these activities.
+These tasks include Steampipe and Powerpipe scheduled snapshots, Flowpipe trigger and pipeline executions, one-time requests (install a mod into a workspace), and recurring system tasks (update the workspace container image and plugins every week). **Processes** provide visibility into these activities.

 To view the processes for your workspace, navigate to your workspace and then to the **Activity** tab.
 From the left-hand menu, select **Processes**.